Veggie Tray

 Step-by-Step Cooking Process

-- Slice the cucumbers into rounds or sticks, as preferred.
+4. Slice the cucumbers into rounds or sticks.

-- Arrange the vegetables on a large platter in sections or a colorful circle.
+10. Arrange the vegetables on a large platter in a colorful, appealing pattern.

-- Serve immediately or cover with plastic wrap until ready to serve.
+12. Serve immediately or refrigerate until ready to serve.

 Alternative Ingredients